datacite/bolognese/README.md

 # Bolognese

-Command-line utility for conversion of DOI metadata from and to [schema.org](https://schema.org) in JSON-LD.
+Ruby gem and command-line utility for conversion of DOI metadata from and to [schema.org](https://schema.org) in JSON-LD.

 ## Features